maciakl/lamp/Readme.markdown

     cd lamp
     vagrant up

 That's it.
 The `setup.sh` script will be ran automatically and will install all the dependencies.
 You should now have full blown lamp stack ready to go.

+If you are planning to use this for a project you probably want to clean up your working dir and get rid of git stuff:

+    rm -rf .git Readme* setup.sh

+Now you should have a clean vagrant VM.
+Tip: keep `.gitignore` file.
+If you decide to create a new git repo here, it will automatically exclude the `.vagrant` folder.

 Customizing
 ---

 You can add instructions to `setup.sh` if you want them to be executed when the box bootstraps itself for the first time.

 Details
 ---